robOcity/robocity.github.com/content/posts/college_town_home_prices_during_recession.md

 ### Comparing College and Regular Towns

 A price ratio of greater than one indicates that median home prices increased during the recession and values less than one home price decreases.
 The ratio is formed by dividing the value from the bottom by that of its start.
 Looking closely at the plot reveals that college towns have a _subtly_ higher median value (indicated by the line in the middle of the box) than other towns.
-The median value is unaffected by outliers (show as dots) that comprise less than 1% of all towns.
-Home prices in college towns were more stable showing less variance in home prices.
+The median value is unaffected by outliers (shown as dots) that comprise less than 1% of all towns.
+Home prices in college towns were more stable, showing less variance in home prices.

 ```python